ammar-tanwar/bloglearnbay/posts/how-does-data-science-promote-project-managers-to-a-new-perspective-of-success.md

 Organizations are integrating data science into their business to simplify regular processes.
 To reach the most profitable outcomes within a targeted timeline, companies are now massively hiring  Data science managers or data science project managers.
 But wait, here, you might have a pinch of misconception.
 All the time, it’s not like a data science manager handles data science and AI projects only.
 Some companies hire for such a designation to make their normal business project highly data-driven and precise.

 It is a well-known truth that modern businesses are completely about data.
-In the previous year,[ McKinsey](https://www.mckinsey.com/industries/healthcare-systems-and-services/our-insights/the-big-data-revolution-in-us-health-care) estimated that the U.S healthcare system has reduced healthcare project management spending. $2.6 trillion baselines around 12-17% cost on earlier spending on the same.
+In the previous year, <a href="https://www.mckinsey.com/industries/healthcare-systems-and-services/our-insights/the-big-data-revolution-in-us-health-care" target="_blank">McKinsey</a> estimated that the U.S healthcare system has reduced healthcare project management spending. $2.6 trillion baselines around 12-17% cost on earlier spending on the same.
 And big data is roughly costing $3.1 trillion a year to the U.S. Data science is not so easy to implement technically and financially as it needs a lot of investment.
 But yes, the ultimate gain is quite lucrative.

 ## How does Data Science Help Managers In Businesses